chuongmep/OpenMEP/README.md

 # ⛑️ Sponsors

-- [Exyte](https://www.exyte.net/en) is a global leader in design, engineering and delivery of facilities for high-tech industries.
-- [RFR-Group](https://rfr-group.vn/index.html) - RFR Group delivering complex projects for since 2011 and are constantly innovating to stay at the forefront of the construction environment.
 - This package is sponsored by [Jetbrains](https://www.jetbrains.com/?from=OpenMEP), the best IDE for C# and Python developer.
 - Chicken icon made by [icons8.com](https://icons8.com/)